obsoletenerd/bin-mate/README.md

 Bin Mate is a multi-MCU (ESP32, RPi Pico, more soon) bin reminder tool.
 Initially for Ballarat in Victoria AU but hopefully rolling out to more cities soon.
 It is an open source software/hardware project connecting to local council APIs to remind you which bins to put out on which days.

-The project can be as simple as buying an RPi Pico + a click-on e-Paper hat (see "[/RPi Pico](https://github.com/obsoletenerd/Bin-Mate/tree/main/RPi%20Pico)"), up to a fully-custom PCB you can self-solder (Soon™) or buy as a kit (Soon™) that runs for months on a coin cell battery and sticks to your fridge with a magnet.
+The project can be as simple as buying an RPi Pico + a click-on e-Paper hat (see "[/RPi Pico](https://github.com/senwerks/Bin-Mate/tree/main/RPi%20Pico)"), up to a fully-custom PCB you can self-solder (Soon™) or buy as a kit (Soon™) that runs for months on a rechargeable battery or can be plugged in to any USB power.

 ## Raspberry Pi Pico W + Waveshare Pico e-Paper 2.13in Hat